The Yellow Lotus: Plot

-Homer and Marge are having a romantic swim in the ocean outside an island resort called The Yellow Lotus when they encounter a dead body.

-One week earlier, the Simpsons arrive at the resort after earning enough points to use a timeshare, which Homer was duped into buying from Nick Callahan ten years ago.
-However, the timeshare company no longer owns the resort, but their points are honored for a stay of twenty minutes.
-Their room is given to Dr. Hibbert, who requested a room without a minibar because his wife Bernice is a recovering alcoholic but secretly abuses prescription drugs.
-As the Simpsons wait to leave, they notice Tasha, who requested three adjoining suites for herself, her husband, and her luggage.
-They hide in her luggage suite to stay at the resort where they learn her husband is Sideshow Bob.
+In a flash-forward, Homer Simpson and his wife Marge enjoy a swim outside of an island resort, The Yellow Lotus, before they encounter a dead body drifting by them.
+One week earlier, the Simpsons arrive at the resort through a timeshare, which Homer was duped into buying from real estate agent Nick Callahan ten years prior.
+They find that the timeshare company no longer operates the resort, but they are still allowed a stay of twenty minutes.
+Their room is given to their family physician, Dr. Hibbert, who requested a room without a minibar for his recovering alcoholic wife Bernice; to sooth herself, Bernice takes a handful of random pills she swiped from her husband.
+As the Simpsons wait to leave, they meet Tasha, who requested three suites for herself, her husband, and her luggage.

-Bob proposes a deal where he allows them to stay in the suite if they do not expose his past to Tasha.
-The Simpsons agree if Bob does not kill Tasha.
-Bart, Lisa, and Maggie play in the children's area and act spoiled to blend in with the other children.
-Marge and Homer enjoy the resort and hide from security while noticing that no one at the resort is happy except them.
-Worried for Tasha, Marge warns her about Bob, so he calls security on Marge and Homer.
-While fleeing, they pass Dr. Hibbert, who is confronting Bernice about her drugs, and encounter Nick Callahan trying to defraud a couple.
+The family hides in her luggage suite to stay longer, where they learn her husband is the murderous Sideshow Bob, who has tried to kill Homer and Marge's son Bart multiple times.
+Bob proposes a deal where he allows them to stay in the suite if they do not expose his past to Tasha, and the Simpsons agree.
+Bart and his sisters Lisa and Maggie stay in the children's area, where they act spoiled to blend in with the rich children.
+Marge and Homer enjoy the resort and hide from security while noticing that they are the only happy couple.
+They also overhear a fortune teller warn a group of people that someone will die on the trip.
+Worried for Tasha, Marge warns her about Bob, so he calls security on Marge and Homer, causing them to they flee.

 Marge admonishes Callahan for selling them the timeshare and the resort guests for not appreciating where they are.
-Security catches the Simpsons, but Marge and Homer decide to swim in the ocean as they wait for a ferry to take them home.
-Above in a hot air balloon, Dr. Hibbert throws Bernice's drugs into the ocean where they are consumed by a sea otter.
-Homer and Marge witness Bob and Tasha atop a cliff where he gives her a necklace, but she pushes him down the cliff onto a path below due to her mental condition.
-He gets up with help from Sideshow Mel as they walk off to do something.
-Meanwhile, the drug-addled sea otter attacks and kills a snorkeling Callahan, whose body drifts toward Homer and Marge.

-Kent Brockman reports on Callahan's death as he is then attacked by the same sea otter.
+Security catches the Simpsons, but Marge and Homer decide to swim in the ocean as they wait for a ferry.
+Homer and Marge witness Bob and Tasha atop a cliff, where he gives her a necklace, but she pushes him down the cliff onto a path below due to her mental anguish.
+He gets up with help from his coworker, Sideshow Mel, as they walk off together.
+Meanwhile, after it takes some of Bernice's pills, a drug-addled sea otter attacks and kills a snorkeling Callahan, whose body drifts toward Homer and Marge.
+News reporter Kent Brockman later reports on Callahan's death, but he is then attacked by the same sea otter.